BigBeefyCow666/QuarrySaver/README.md

 # QuarrySaver
 A python script to create a list of waypoints of immovable blocks where you want to build a quarry or world-eater.

+# Prerequisites
+1. Python 3 (ofc)
+2. nbt python library (pip install nbt)
+3. ray python library (pip install ray)
+All other libraries should already be installed (I think, let me know if that isnt the case).

 # How to use
 ![2025-01-05_13 02 12](https://github.com/user-attachments/assets/5cc1d6a8-b7a8-483b-8d40-e52d30437d31)
 Take a litematica area selection of the area you will build your quarry/world-eater.